 The mediator’s fees are often split between the parties, or if there is a disparity in the income of the parties, the higher earning party may pay more than the other party.

 The decision of whether to have your attorney go with you to mediation is one that you can discuss with your attorney.
 There are pros and cons to both approaches.

-In addition to Carla’s services as a mediator, both Carla and Janessa have attended many mediation sessions with her clients, and most of them have resolved in agreements being reached.
+In addition to Carla’s services as a mediator, both Carla and Janessa have attended many mediation sessions with their clients, and most of them have resolved in agreements being reached.
 After an agreement is reached, your attorney will assist you in putting the agreement into a writing that can be filed and become a court order.